Blog

 What’s the difference between a dedicated desk and a private office?

-Private offices include a locked door and an enclosed space.
-They are often rented on a monthly or yearly basis and involve a signed contract agreement with fixed terms.
+Private offices are standard offices in an enclosed space with a locked door.
+They are typically rented on a monthly or yearly basis and involve a signed contract agreement with fixed terms.
 The office is treated as a leased space that the users then “owns”.
+They are more expensive than a dedicated desk.

-Dedicated desks are typically not in an enclosed space with a locked door.
-They are rented on a weekly or monthly basis and do not often require a contract outside of a typical membership agreement.
+Dedicated desks are desks that are not in an enclosed space.
+They are often considered a desk within your open seating area.
+They are rented on a fixed term, though it can be weekly, monthly, or even a certain number of days a month.
+They do not often require a contract outside of a typical membership agreement.

 Why should you offer hot desks and dedicated desks in your coworking space?